David Lee: Helping You Catch Your Dreams Rather Than Chase Them

 I collected sports cards during the boom years of the late 1980s through mid-1990s (still do, actually).
 I remember my mom driving me around to different sports card shops and weekend shows so I could buy and trade for cards I was looking for.
 This is when the Dallas Cowboys were winning Super Bowls, so it was a perfect storm for me.

-I’d say that’s probably when I first dabbled into entrepreneurship.
+I would say that is probably when I first dabbled into entrepreneurship.
 I kept track of all my cards, knew their values and knew what I wanted to add to my collection.
 It was good practice, anyway!

 When and how did you discover network marketing, and what were your first two years like?

-I knew of the network marketing/direct sales industry as a young adult.
+I knew of the network marketing and direct sales industry as a young adult.
 I actually got involved in a couple opportunities, but I didn’t get serious about it until about 2009.

 Like most people, I went to college to get a “safe” job with benefits.
 I actually lucked out and landed my dream job.
 I basically got paid to do what I was already doing as a hobby in the sports collecting world.